kevinndungu-source/Amazon_EMR_Serverless_Demonstration/README.md

 •	Run SQL queries in Amazon Athena to analyze the processed data and derive insights.

 # Additional Resources
-a.
-For detailed documentation and insights, refer to this project's documentation document link.
+1. For detailed documentation and insights, refer to this project's documentation document link.
-b.
-To replicate the project or explore the code, refer to this GitHub repository.
+2. To replicate the project or explore the code, refer to this GitHub repository.

 # Credits
 This project was inspired by the AWS Skillbuilder EMR Demo project.